akebu6/INTRODUCTION/README.md

 - An Open Source enthusiast and Contributor
 - I'm a Hackathon enthusiast open to collaborating on any projects
 - I love writing in my free tiime, you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
-- You can reach me on any of my socials listed below
+- You can reach me on any of my socials listed below for any collaboration on OSS projects
 - View my portflio here, [link](https://portfolio-akebu.streamlit.app/).
 It's entirely built using Streamlit

 ### 🖥️Currently Learning